theolaos/linux-custom-commands/README.md

     $ peak <path/to/directory>
     ```

-- Clears the screen and runs `ls -l`:
+- Clears the terminal and runs `ls -l`:
     ```bash
     $ cllear
     ```